open-telemetry/opentelemetry-java-examples/zipkin/README.md

 # Zipkin Example

-This is a simple example that demonstrates how to use the OpenTelemetry SDK to instrument a simple application using Zipkin as trace exporter.
+This is a simple example that demonstrates how to use the OpenTelemetry SDK to instrument a simple application using Zipkin as the trace exporter.

-# How to run
+# How to Run

 ## Prerequisites

-* Java 1.8.231
+* Java 17 or higher is required to run Gradle and build this example
+* Java 8 or higher may be used to run the example once it has been built
 * Docker 19.03

 ## 1 - Compile